Algerian army kills seven militants in al Qaeda stronghold

 Algeria is emerging from a war with Islamists that killed an estimated 200,000 people since the early 1990s.

-But authorities are concerned about the flow of arms and organized crime across its borders with neighbors Mali, Libya and Tunisia, all of which face significant Islamist rebel threats of their own.
+But authorities are concerned about the flow of arms and organised crime across its borders with neighbours Mali, Libya and Tunisia, all of which face significant Islamist rebel threats of their own.

-"The Popular National Army reiterates its firm and irrevocable commitment to continue, without interruption, the fight against terrorism against the country," the defense ministry statement said.
+"The Popular National Army reiterates its firm and irrevocable commitment to continue, without interruption, the fight against terrorism against the country," the defence ministry statement said.

 (Reporting By Hamid Ould Ahmed; editing by Mike Collett-White)